Skip to Content

 21. Japanese Chin

-Highlights: Cheerful, Bright, People-loving
+Highlights: Happy, Bright, People-loving

 However, the reason for this can be their stubborn nature.
 Despite being loving lap dogs, they can go on their stubborn streaks every now and then.
 What’s more, the Japanese Chins are sensitive dogs and don’t respond well to harsh training.